 The 'S' or 'N' results are the only assessment information passed on to VCAA.

-In addition to the S/N grading, Minaret College grades work, tests and examinations for internal purposes and only to inform students and parents of the academic progress being made.
-These grades are not reported to VCAA.
-However, these results do provide information to aid in subject selection for Units 3-4.
+In addition to the S/N grading, Minaret College assesses student work and performance in various tasks, such as projects, presentations, assignments, tests and examinations to inform students and parents of the academic progress being made.
+Whilst not reported to VCAA, these results do provide information to aid in subject selection for Units 3-4.